hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/7-predictions.md

 Hosting capabilities for Git are superb.
 Wikipedia lists 16 different hosting websites that support Git.
 Mercurial has 9 websites.
-TFS only has 1 - which is Azure DevOps.
+TFVC only has 1 - which is Azure DevOps.
 Fossil and Pijul both have one, but with the potential to grow.

 [slide]

 Git and Hg have proven that that contribute massively to open-source development.
-TFS just doesn't.
+TFVC just doesn't.
 I'm not too impressed with Fossil on this one.
 With their 'Github-in-a-box' and 'you don't need a dedicated hosting platform', they tend to tailor their product to small teams that are physically at the same location (and not spread out across the world).
 This is not the best support that open-source development can have.